PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/edit-group.md

 "Caution: The discount applied to a category does not stack with the overall reduction but instead replaces it."

-"Only products that have this category as the default category will be affected."
+"Only products that have this category as the default category will be affected.".
+Meaning that product that do not have the category selected as a default one will not be eligible for a discount.

 - Discount (%)